-Continuing the work of CLIMAVORE on seasons of drought and wetland disappearance, CLIMAVORE x Jameel at the Royal College of Art is a research initiative that reimagines foodways for drylands and wetlands in the climate crisis.
-It advances ecological networks to produce critical knowledge and action towards spatial justice using architectural and artistic investigative tools, education and action to advance ecologically regenerative and socially reparative food systems.
-This partnership started in 2023 consists of two 3-year long research projects: Water Buffalo Commons and Monoculture Meltdown.
+CLIMAVORE x Jameel at RCA reimagines foodways for drylands and wetlands in the climate crisis.
+It advances ecological networks to produce new knowledge and action towards spatial justice.
+Started in 2023, it consists of two 3-year long research projects: Water Buffalo Commons and Monoculture Meltdown.

 Water Buffalo Commons